AbidGuroo/Build-Your-First-End-to-End-Lakehouse-Solution/exercise-3/exercise-3.md

 In this exercise, you will take on the role of a data scientist tasked with exploring, cleaning, and transforming a dataset containing taxi trip data.
 You will build a machine learning model to predict the duration of taxi trips using the New York taxi greencab dataset containing data from 2015, which includes information like pickup and drop-off times, locations, fares, and passenger counts.
 You will then apply the machine learning model to generate predictions on greencab from the year 2023 asnd save them to lakehouse.

 1. **Download the Exercise Notebook**:
-   - Download the provided Jupyter notebook, [Exercise 3 - Consume Data using Data Science](Exercise%203%20-%20Consume%20Data%20using%20Data%20Science.ipynb), to your local computer.
+   - Download the provided Jupyter notebook, [Exercise 3 - Generate Insights using Data Science](Exercise%203%20-%20Generate%20Insights%20using%20Data%20Science.ipynb), to your local computer.
 This notebook contains the steps you will follow to complete the task.
 [This screenshot presents the steps to do it](../screenshots/extra/download-notebook-2.jpg).

 2. **Import the Notebook into Fabric Workspace**:
    - Navigate to your Fabric workspace, either in the Data Engineering or Data Science section.